Join us for a summer of research, innovation, and discovery!

 How should I choose a recommender?

 Your recommender should be able to speak about your research potential and ability.
-A faculty member from your college or university with whom you have done research or an extended project would be an excellent choice.
-The strongest recommendations often come from individuals who have known you for an extended period of time and had the opportunity to work with you in research and academic project setting.
+A faculty member from your college or university with whom you have done research, or an extended project would be an excellent choice.
+The strongest recommendations often come from individuals who have known you for an extended period of time and had the opportunity to work with you in research and academic project settings.

 May I get a recommendation from outside of academia?